Note: This article has been updated to clarify Dr. Stainton's role in the independent investigation.

 The review follows a coronerѻýs inquest into the 2018 death of Florence Girard, a woman with Down syndrome who died of starvation while in government-funded care.
 Her caregiver was later convicted of failing to provide the necessities of life.

-An independent review was ordered by the provincial government on June 2 to be conducted by Tamar Consultancy, led by Dr. Stainton.
 At the time of Girardѻýs death, Shane Simpsonѻýnow CLBCѻýs board chairѻýwas the NDP minister responsible for the agency.
-Simpson has defended the appointment of Stainton despite the controversy.
+Simpson has defended Stainton's participation despite the controversy.

 ѻýThis is a slap in the face to families who have been begging for change since 2018,ѻý said Loewen. ѻýThey deserve justice, not recycled insiders and closed-door reviews.ѻý